Jason94/coalton-io/README.markdown

 * `io/conc/future`- Futures that run an `IO` computation in another thread and return the value to the calling thread
 * `io/conc/atomic`- Atomic mutable variables for sharing state across threads
 * `io/conc/mvar`  - Provides `MVar`s (synchronized single-value mutable stores to hand off data between threads) and `MChan`s (thread safe FIFO queues to stream data between threads)
-* `io/conc/group` - `ConcurrentGroup`s that atomically manage the masking, stopping, and awaiting of a group of `Concurrent`s.
+* `io/conc/group` - `ConcurrentGroup`s that atomically manage the masking, stopping, and awaiting of a group of `Concurrent`s

 If you just want to use `IO` to write an application, use `io/simple-io` to get the standard `IO` type.